Django-ml-ui/django-machine-learning-user-interface/README.md

-<h6>This package is intended to help developers quickly build scalable and customisable front end user interfaces for machine learning models.</h6>
+**This package is intended to help developers quickly build scalable and customisable front end user interfaces for machine learning models.**
 <br>
 <h6>Install and Setup<h6>